 This workshop is the pleasant plank-walk you’ve been needing to get your creative writing ideas and projects up through the battened hatches of your mind and out into the light of day.
-In this workshop, you and your fellow writers will take turns submitting, in advance, a writing project that would benefit from honest, constructive critique and feedback, while also exercising your creativity and strengthening your craft through free-writing exercises in nearly every meeting.
+In this workshop, you and your fellow writers will take turns submitting, in advance, a writing project that would benefit from honest, constructive critique and feedback, while also exercising your creativity and strengthening your craft through free-writing exercises.

-The first meeting of the six-week session will be an introduction to the workshop process, and a chance for the writers to get to know each other over morning treats, while discussing our rough-drafts and works-in-progress.
-We will also be scheduling everyone’s critique days (so bring your vegan-potluck-crusted Slingshots, leather-bound day-planners, or just your boring old cellphones!), as well as doing a bit of prompted free-writing.
+The first meeting of the six-week session will be an introduction to the workshop process, and a chance for the writers to get to know each other over morning treats, while discussing our rough-drafts and works-in-progress, and potential feedback for returning writers and writers who submit pages prior to the workshop.
+We will also be scheduling everyone’s critique days, as well as doing a bit of prompted free-writing.

-In weeks two through six, we will “workshop” up to three writers per session (depending on the schedule and group-size).
+In weeks two through six, we will “workshop” up to four writers per session (depending on the schedule and group-size).

 Each writer will submit a rough draft of a writing project in the genre of Fiction (short story or novel excerpt), Creative Non-Fiction (personal essay or memoir except), or Poetry.
 20 pages max please, per the writer’s scheduled workshop day.
 Submissions must be emailed as an attachment to the group by Wednesday night, 11:59pm, the week that the writer will be workshopped.
 Alternately, a writer can bring in printed copies for the group, the Sunday before the work is to be discussed.

-Week 1, Intros, discussion and feedback on project ideas, scheduling people for critique days, free-writing
+Week 1, Intros, discussion and feedback on project ideas, feedback on any pre-submitted writing (more likely for returning writers) scheduling people for critique days, free-writing

-*$25 discount on the full session for returning Cast Off! writers – contact Leslie or use previous payment systems to send the appropriate amount.
+*10% discount on the full session for returning Cast Off! writers or Prosper GoWork members – contact Leslie or take $36 off at checkout.

 *A pro-rated amount for late starts may be possible, contact with any questions or comments.